Pixels or Positions? Benchmarking Modalities in Group Activity Recognition: SoccerNet-GAR Dataset

 \subsection{Comparison with Existing Datasets}

 Table~\ref{tab:dataset_comparison} compares our dataset with existing Group Activity Recognition benchmarks.
-With $94{,}285$ annotated events, SoccerNet-GAR is the second largest GAR dataset after SoccerNet-v2 ($110{,}458$ events), and substantially larger than other football datasets: $8.5 \times$ larger than FIFAWC ($5{,}196$ events).
+With $87{,}939$ annotated events, SoccerNet-GAR is the second largest GAR dataset after SoccerNet-v2 ($110{,}458$ events), and substantially larger than other football datasets: $8\times$ larger than SoccerNet-BAS ($11{,}041$ events) and $16.9\times$ larger than FIFAWC ($5{,}196$ events).
 Our $10$ action classes overlap with the $12$ classes in SoccerNet-BAS, covering the same core football events.
 SoccerNet-GAR is the only dataset providing synchronized tracking and video modalities for the same action instances, enabling direct apples-to-apples comparison between tracking-based and video-based approaches.
-This dual-modality design distinguishes our dataset from prior work as SoccerNet-v2 and SoccerNet-BAS provide only video, while existing tracking datasets lack corresponding broadcast video for the same events.
+This dual-modality design distinguishes our dataset from prior work such as SoccerNet-v2~\cite{deliege2021soccernet} and SoccerNet-BAS~\cite{cioppa2024soccernet} which provide only video, while existing tracking datasets (\eg NETS~\cite{hauri2022group}) lack corresponding broadcast video.